Funding possibilities for AU/SG/NZ in Europe

-The mission of the AXA Research Fund is to support academic institutions hosting outstanding researchers committed to improving people's lives by carrying out cutting-edge and innovative research dealing with global societal challenges related to Life & Health, Data & Technology, Climate & Environment and Economics & Insurance.
+The mission of the AXA Research Fund is to support academic institutions hosting outstanding researchers committed to improving people's lives by carrying out cutting-edge and innovative research dealing with global societal challenges related to Life and Health, Data and Technology, Climate and Environment and Economics and Insurance.

 Proposed programmes must mainly address academic research.
 Programmes are considered R&D when they pursue an objective of systematic application of knowledge or understanding, directed towards the production of useful materials, devices, and systems or methods, including design, development, and improvement of prototypes and new processes to meet specific requirements.
 This includes specific technology development, as well as clinical trials.

 The AXA Research Fund distinguishes between three types of grants:

 1. Calls for projects

 To learn more about the AXA Research Fund, click here.

 The Innovative Training Networks (ITN) aim to train a new generation of creative, entrepreneurial and innovative early-stage researchers able to face current and future challenges and to convert knowledge and ideas into products and services for economic and social benefit.
 ITN will raise excellence and structure research and doctoral training in Europe, extending the traditional academic research training setting, incorporating elements of Open Science and equipping researchers with the right combination of research-related and transferable competences.
 It will provide enhanced career perspectives in both the academic and non-academic sectors through international, interdisciplinary and intersectoral mobility combined with an innovation-oriented mind-set.
 ITN supports competitively selected joint research training and/or doctoral programmes, implemented by partnerships of universities, research institutions, research infrastructures, businesses, SMEs, and other socio-economic actors from different countries across Europe and beyond.